sroberts/sroberts.github.io/_posts/2016-01-06-introduction-to-dfir-the-beginning.md

 ### Working in a Team

-DFIR is a team sport.
+[DFIR is a team sport](http://media0.giphy.com/media/reKoKNEqzn596/giphy.gif).
 We work in groups (more on that later) under very high stress situations where details matter and actions make a difference.
 Being able to delegate, be delegated to, sharing, coordinating, and doing so effectively in a time crunch is a big deal.

+### Gaining Experience

+One of the most important pieces to being a great DFIR is experience.
+Learning is great, reading and studying teaches a lot, but nothing teaches quite as much as actually doing it.
+There are elements of incident response that can be done at home, malware analysis is a good example.
+But some things, anything at scale, can only be done in the real world, working actual incidents.
+For this growing DFIRs need to be places where there are incidents.
+There are two options: work for organizations actively under attack or work for a company that consults for companies under constant attack.
+I cut my teeth at Symantec and Mandiant, but I'd also recommend the Big 4 consulting firms or other IR boutiques like [Optiv](https://www.optiv.com/) or [Stroz Friedenberg](http://www.strozfriedberg.com).
+For companies under attack... well that's almost everyone, but the [Defense Industrial Base](http://www.dhs.gov/defense-industrial-base-sector), financial, and the [Fortune100](http://fortune.com/fortune500/) are good candidates.

 ## T Shaped People